 Asian Beef Lettuce Wraps

-Very tasty, quick and simple to make is this Thai inspired Asian Beef Lettuce Wraps.
-Perfect as appetizer or main dish served with Jasmine rice.
+Very tasty, quick, and simple to make is this Thai inspired Asian Beef Lettuce Wraps.
+Perfect as an appetizer or a main dish served with Jasmine rice.

 - 1 lb lean ground Beef

 - 2 Tablespoons rice Vinegar or fresh Lime juice